Investing

 Rich Rewards

 The experience of racing a horse in Australia is unique.
-It all comes down to our impressive prizemoney, which sees us host a million-dollar race every 3.5 days; the quality of racing, demonstrated by Australia hosting more of the highest-rated Group One races than any other country; and the engagement with the sport, which includes more than 100,000 people having ownership in racehorses.
+It all comes down to our impressive prize money, which sees us host a million-dollar race every 3.3 days; the quality of racing, demonstrated by Australia hosting more of the highest-rated Group One races on average over the last five years than any other country; and the engagement with the sport, which includes more than 130,000 people having ownership in racehorses.

 Why invest in Australia?